fluttered-book/fluttered-book.github.io/content/docs/connecting-to-apis/jokes.md

 There are two types of jokes `single` and `twopart`.
 You can tell which type you get from the `type` field in the response.

-For the next step you need to merge a response of both types.
+For the next step you'll need to merge a response of both types.
 So, you get something like:

 ```json